 It would be useful to firstly review the purpose of reliability standards in the Reliability Code.
-The definition of the reliability standards in Division 3 of Part 2 of the Reliability Code (see section 6.1) measures the impact of transmission network outages in terms of interruptions to customer premises.
+The definition of the reliability standards in Division 3 of Part 2 of the Reliability Code (see section 7.1) measures the impact of transmission network outages in terms of interruptions to customer premises.
 It is unusual to define transmission network reliability in terms of interruption to customer premises.
 With the exception of large single loads (of the order of MW of demand), it is normal practice to have a customer premises connected directly to the distribution network.
-Most distribution and transmission networks are designed to provide some level of protection to customer premises connected to the distribution network.
+Most distribution and transmission networks are designed to provide some level of protection to customer premises connected to the distribution network in the event of that an outage occurs on the transmission network that supplies that distribution network.
 The protection strategies implemented by networks businesses make it probable that, in most cases, an outage on the transmission network will not result in any interruption to supply of customer premises connected to the associated distribution networks.

 It is also relevant to note the small quantity of transmission network that is owned and operated by Horizon Power.
-Section 4.1, states that Horizon Power manages the 1200km of transmission network in the NWIS on behalf of the network owners, but only owns and operates 464km of the network in it's own right.
+Section 5.1, states that Horizon Power manages the 1200km of transmission network in the NWIS on behalf of the network owners, but only owns and operates 464km of the network in it's own right.
 The transmission network in the NWIS owned by Horizon Power is used to supply power to Karratha, Point Samson, Port Hedland, Roebourne and South Hedland.
 Horizon Power owns and operates the distribution networks that supply the customers in these towns.